gitasaur/sot-full-stack-javascript/README.md

     }
 ];
 ```
-Change the data to reflect a project you've worked on, if it doesn't have a url, just use http://google.com as a palceholder.
+Change the data to reflect a project you've worked on, if it doesn't have a url, just use http://google.com as a placeholder.

 Now, let's return that data when we visit `/api/projects`
 ```